CR91TQ94/SparaPengar-coin/README.md

 If you don't have a wallet, create one.
 Write down the recovery phrase by hand; it's your only backup.
 Store it securely.

 #### 3. Fund Your Wallet:
 Purchase some Solana (even 1 is enough) to fund your wallet.
-It is needed to pay transactions.
+It is needed to pay transactions in the future.
 Each transaction is about 0.0005 SOL.

 #### 4. Receive 100,000 Coins:
 Send 0.1 Solana to the address: `nCbcLtBX1hNYMBqJyFrTkiB5zss2RBWAtnvvVTFKE8q`, and I'll send you back 100,000 coins.
 It is easy, since I will know where to send SparaPengar coins.